c9long/c9long.github.io/README.md

 - Finally, visit `http://localhost:5173/gitprofile/` from your browser.

-> Alternatively, you can set up and run the project using Docker with **[Vail](https://github.com/arifszn/vail)**, a powerful tool for local development of JavaScript/TypeScript Apps.

 ## 🎨 Customization

 All the magic happens in the file `gitprofile.config.ts`.
 Open it and modify it according to your preference.